Sang-i Chakmak: Excavations

-Another related site is Deh Kheyr, Semnan, located only 4 km from Sang-i Chakmak.
+Another related site is Deh Kheyr, located only 4 km from Sang-i Chakmak.

 Western settlement

 The western settlement is an approximately 3 m high mound with a diameter of about 80 m, and contains five cultural layers.

 Levels 2-5 represent the aceramic Neolithic phase.
 There's also some imported obsidian.
 There are many zoomorphic and anthropomorphic figurines.

 Large mud-brick houses with plastered floors were built.
 Some of them are made of lime plaster.
 The buildings were rectangular and consisted of rooms with dimensions of 6x4 m.
 Two different types of buildings are found.
 Some had a square hearth on the north side and partly blackened walls; others had no hearth and the rooms were comparatively small, but with carefully designed floors.
 In one of these small rooms without hearth in layer II some highly stylized clay figurines were found.

 In addition, the excavations found small bone fibulae and bone needles, flint cuttings, microliths and cores and blades of obsidian.
 It is noteworthy that only three pottery shards were found.
 Two come from the surface and one from layer III, of which 300 m^{2} are excavated.
 In the work of Akira Tsuneki, only four shards are shown.